Showing dogs is a great sport where the thrill of competition is combined with the joy of seeing beautiful dogs.

 To be eligible to compete, a dog must:

-Spayed or neutered dogs are not eligible to compete in conformation classes at a dog show, because the purpose of a dog show is to evaluate breeding stock.
+Spayed or neutered dogs are not eligible to compete in conformation classes at a dog show.
+The purpose of a dog show is to evaluate breeding stock.

-Judges examine the dogs, then give awards according to how closely each dog compares to the judge’s mental image of the “perfect” dog described in the breed’s official standard.
+Judges examine the dogs, then give awards according to how closely each dog compares to the judge’s mental image of the “perfect” dog.
+Each is described in the breed’s official standard.

 The standard describes the characteristics that allow the breed to perform the function for which it was bred.
 These standards include specifications for structure, temperament and movement.
-The official written standard for each breed is maintained by the breed’s national club and is included in The Complete Dog Book published by the AKC, and can be found on the AKC website www.akc.org.
+The official written standard for each breed is maintained by the breed’s national club.
+It is included in The Complete Dog Book published by the AKC..

 The judges are experts on the breeds they are judging.
 They examine (“go over”) each dog with their hands to see if the teeth, muscles, bones and coat texture conform to the breed’s standard.
 They view each dog in profile for overall balance, and watch each dog gait (“move”) to see how all of those features fit together in action.
 Judges award first through fourth places in each class, and give a ribbon to each dog receiving an award.
 The color of the ribbon is determined by the